shaik1002/biggitlabbomb/doc/user/application_security/dast/browser/configuration/authentication.md

 ### Configuration for Single Sign-On (SSO)

-If a user can sign in to an application, then in most cases, DAST is also able to sign in.
+If a user can sign in to an application, then in most cases, DAST is also able to log in.
 Even when an application uses Single Sign-on.
 Applications using SSO solutions should configure DAST authentication using the [single-step](#configuration-for-a-single-step-login-form) or [multi-step](#configuration-for-a-multi-step-login-form) login form configuration guides.

-DAST supports authentication processes where a user is redirected to an external Identity Provider's site to sign in.
+DAST supports authentication processes where a user is redirected to an external Identity Provider's site to log in.
 Check the [known limitations](#known-limitations) of DAST authentication to determine if your SSO authentication process is supported.

 ### Clicking to go to the login form